cassiopaixao/simmycloud/README.md

 SimMyCloud is an IaaS infraestructure simulator.

-# How to execute
+## How to execute

 On the simmycloud path, execute

 [code]
-$ python3 main.py INPUT_DIRECTORY
+$ python3 main.py CONFIG_FILE [--verify]
 [/code]

 where

-* INPUT_DIRECTORY is the path where input files are.
-Only .csv files will be readed, in alphanumerical order.
+* CONFIG_FILE configuration file to use in execution (more information will be providade latter. there is a config.ini example file)

+* --verify if set, the simulator will only verify if the input data can be used (e.g. if a FINISH event came before a SUBMIT event to one virtual machine, so this input data will be considered invalid)

-# How to create new strategies
+## How to create new strategies

-# How to change simulation settings
+## How to change simulation settings